doloMing/Transfer-entropy-spectrum-in-the-Fourier-domain/README.md

 then you can try this code and j*k is the number of pixels or single time series; (b) however, you are not recommend to use this code if X contains too many time series, e.g., j*k>1000.
 This code can still run in such situations but it will cost unacceptable computer memory.
-In such a case, you can try the simplified algorithm version;

 **(2)** Wavelet is the name of wavelet function.
 For instance, you can input Wavelet='sym4' for a near symmetric wavelet.
 In the document of function